krishsai08/AI_16_StoryGenerator/README.md

 2. **Story Generation**:
    - After uploading, the system will generate a story based on the detected objects in the images.
 3. **Live Demo**:
-   - The live project can be accessed [here](https://your-deployed-url).
+   - The live project can be accessed [here] https://drive.google.com/file/d/1fFIFbKk2oPQRGmMzyjDJs0NqqBZvxj8L/view?usp=drive_link.

 ---